The Practical Upper Bound of Local Intelligence in an Advanced Civilization

 This is the strategic version of the ceiling:

-You stop scaling one mind not when more thought becomes impossible, but when more thought no longer changes outcomes enough to be worth it.
+You stop scaling one effective agent not when more thought becomes impossible, but when more thought no longer changes outcomes enough to be worth it.

 This matters because many problems admit only a limited amount of decision-relevant improvement.
 Once the best actionable abstraction has already been reached, extra precision may become strategically sterile.

-The Real Ceiling: Saturation Inside a Coherent Cognitive Volume
+The Real Ceiling: Saturation Inside a Coherent Cognitive Corridor

 At that point, one or more of the following will dominate: